tnelsen/Drone-Data-in-Agricultural-Research/03-high-throughput-data-extraction.md

 ## 11. Export the data as a CSV.

-For detailed instructions on how to export a shapefile with data to a csv file see [Export the extracted data as a csv file in Multispectral Data Extraction](02-multispectral-data-extraction.md#6-export-the-extracted-data-as-csv-file)
+For detailed instructions on how to export a shapefile with data to a csv file see [Export as a csv file in Multispectral Data Extraction](02-multispectral-data-extraction.md#6-export-as-csv-file)

 This is the end of the lessons so far!
 Please reach out if you have questions, comments or suggestions.